The 15 Most Disturbing Illustrations From “Scary Stories To Tell In The Dark”

 And now, brace yourselves.
 It’s time to show you my choice for the #1 most disturbing Scary Stories illustration of all time.
 It accompanies a story called “The Dead Hand.”
 And I’m pretty sure there is an actual picture of a dead (and disembodied) hand dangling from a wire somewhere in this story.
 Or maybe I’m thinking of “The Dead Man’s Hand” from More Scary Stories.
 Either way, that’s not the picture at #1.

 Sometimes things that disturb you stay with you.
 No matter how old I was, no matter how many times I borrowed one of these books from the Garrettford Elementary library as a kid, I almost always skipped “The Dead Hand.”
 And whenever I was reading through the books and I had a feeling I was getting close to “The Dead Hand,” I would double-check the table of contents just to be sure of where it was so I could skip it.
-And if I did read the story, I would do everything I could to keep my eyes focused on the text and nothing but the text.
+And if I did read the story, I would do everything I could to keep my eyes focused on the text and nothing but the text, like sticking a full-size 8×11 sheet of blank paper at that page just to block the illustration.

 Why did I do this?
 Why did I go to all this trouble?
 Because I knew what was coming, and I didn’t want to come face-to-face with THIS.